ajxs/yamaha_dx97/README.md

 All efforts are being made to optimise the RAM usage for additional patch storage.

-**Q: Can aftertouch modulation be implemented?**

-**A:** Unfortunately the hardware doesn't support aftertouch.
-Support for the DX9's missing modulation sources via MIDI is not currently planned: The synth will not respond to aftertouch MIDI messages.

 **Q: After editing the ROM, is it possible to get the ROM diagnostic test stage to pass?**

 **A:** Yes!